AutoxingTech/axbot_restbook/docs/reference/device.md

 ## Saved USB Devices

-Because USB devices may disconnect after shipping, this API allows to make a backup of the USB device list.
-It can be used to identify lost devices later.
+Since USB devices may occasionally disconnect, this API allows you to back up the current USB device list.
+This backup can be used to identify any missing or disconnected devices later.

-Save devices:
+Save the current USB device list:

 ```bash
 curl -X PUT \